-- An IWF MUST keep the following the same between the PW data frames and their associated signaling frames: - Usage of the optional RTP header (that is, either both use it or both do not use it). - Destination IP Address and port. - Source IP Address.
+- An IWF MUST ensure that the following items are consistent between the PW data frames and their associated signaling frames: - Usage of the optional RTP header (that is, either both use it or both do not use it). - Destination IP Address and port. - Source IP Address.

 The two types of frames differ only in the value of the M bits and TOS bits.
+This makes it possible to give special treatment to signaling frames.

-- An IWF MUST keep the following different between the PW data frames and their associated signaling frames: - M bits (signaling frame have a value of 'b11). - TOS field these are configurable separately for each frame type. - An IWF MUST use a separate sequence number space for the PW data frames and their associated signaling frames. - If an IWF uses the [RFC 3550] header: - The IWF MUST use a different payload type value (both allocated from [IANA RTP TYPES] for data frames and associated signaling frames. - The IWF MUST assign identical timestamp values for the data and associated signaling frames at any given time.
+- M bits (signaling frame have a value of 'b11). - TOS field these are configurable separately for each frame type. - An IWF MUST use a separate sequence number space for the PW data frames and their associated signaling frames. - If an IWF uses the [RFC 3550] header: - The IWF MUST use a payload type value provided from configuration (see Section 6.7.3 and "eTEA PW RTP CAS Signaling Payload Type" in Section 6.7.1.10.1) to set the PT field for associated signaling frames.
+The IWF MUST reject a configuration that assigns the same payload type value for data frames and signaling frames.
+The IWF MAY use a configured PT value in incoming packets to detect malformed packets (see Section 6.7.3 and "eTEA PW RTP CAS Signaling Peer Payload Type" in Section 6.7.1.10.1). - The IWF MUST assign identical timestamp values for the data and associated signaling frames at any given time.

-Note: This enables synchronization of the signaling and data information using the standard RT-based mixing procedures described in [RFC 3550].

-- The IWF MUST assign the i-th nibble of the payload the current "ABCD" value of the CAS signal corresponding to the i-th timeslot of the PW as shown in Figure 6-3. - The IWF MUST assign to the payload of each signaling frame an integral number of octets with at most padding of a single 4 bit nibble.
+- Note: This enables synchronization of the signaling and data information using the standard RT-based mixing procedures described in [RFC 3550]. - The IWF MUST assign the i-th nibble of the payload the current "ABCD" value of the CAS signal corresponding to the i-th timeslot of the PW as shown in Figure 6-3. - The IWF MUST assign to the payload of each signaling frame an integral number of octets with at most padding of a single 4 bit nibble.